bergekj/Cyber-physical-system-Data-driven-engineering/README.md

 ## 💡 Description

-The main idea of this project is to develop an algorithm that can analyze the video feed of a car and control the steering wheel angle.
+The main idea of this project was to develop an algorithm that can analyze the video feed of a car and control the steering wheel angle.
-The video feed contains a roadway with cones that the self driving vehicle is supposed to avoid using our algorithm.
-The project will be running through a docker container.
+The video feed contains a roadway with cones that the self driving vehicle is avoiding using our algorithm.
+The project is running through a docker container.

 <p align="center">
   <img width="250" height="200" src="https://img.88icon.com/download/jpg/20200904/5b4c1bf7e0df3b22412218f872fdcb4c_512_512.jpg!88con">